sevenecks/lambda-moo-programming/code/LocalEditing.md

 # Local Editing (in browser or VMOO or other supported client)

+## Update

+If you are using a ToastCore or even LambdaCore based database, you may be able to just do `@edit-options +local` and have local editing working without needing to do really any of the stuff in this doc.

 ## Contributing

 The code scanner covers some of our best practices for MOO coding on [Sindome](https://www.sindome.org/).
 If you have your own that you think would be useful to the community please feel free to put in a pull request!